OsmanKAYI/full-stack-roadmap/vscode/extensions.md

 ## views a Git Graph of your repository, and easily perform Git actions from the graph.
 Configurable to look the way you want!
 code --install-extension mhutchie.git-graph

+# Git File History
+## quickly browse the history of a file from any git repository
+code --install-extension pomber.git-file-history

 # Git History
 ## views git log, file history, compare branches or commits.
 code --install-extension donjayamanne.githistory